 OPEN Alert: Monsey Firm of Wohl & Fruchter LLP Investigating Opendoor Technologies, Inc. for Potential Securities Law Violations

-/EIN News/ -- MONSEY, N.Y., Sept.
-21, 2022 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating whether Opendoor Technologies Inc. (Nasdaq: OPEN) (“Opendoor”) has violated federal securities laws.
+MONSEY, N.Y., Sept.
+21, 2022 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating whether Opendoor Technologies Inc. OPEN ("Opendoor") has violated federal securities laws.
 If you suffered losses as a result of recent drops in the price of OPEN, and have questions about your legal rights, please contact us at the following link to discuss your options at no charge:

 https://wohlfruchter.com/cases/opendoor-technologies/